ssuryanarayanan/Qi-Docs/docs/Qi_Streams_API.rst

 ``DeleteStream()``
 ----------------

-Deletes a stream that matches the QiStream entity within the specified namespace.
+Deletes a stream that matches the QiStream entity within the specified tenantId and namespace.

 **Syntax**